JLF FIRM ARTICLES AND NEWS

 Write it Down

 Write down everything you can remember about the accident – traffic and weather conditions, the time of day, the direction you were traveling, and so on.
 Write down the names and contact information of any witnesses and their contact information.
 You want to be especially sure to get the name of the driver, the company he or she was driving for, the type of truck, and anything else that strikes you as even remotely relevant.
-The bottom line is that more detail is better than less in the event that you have to pursue a claim for your injuries.
+The bottom line is that more detail is better than less if you have to pursue a personal injury claim for your injuries.

 Truck accidents are usually more complicated than the typical car accident.
 If you need to pursue a claim, keep in mind that you’ll be going up against a corporate entity that has protections in place to help it avoid responsibility for accidents.
 If you’ve been injured in a truck crash, you want an attorney who has experience with truck accidents and knows how to get trucking companies to pay you the compensation you deserve.